30% Tax Ruling

 - The gross annual salary has to surpass a minimum (adjusted annually)

-However, a minimum salary of € 28.125 is applicable for those who have completed a Master’s degree and are younger than 30 years old.
+A minimum salary of € 28.350 is applicable for those who have completed a Master’s degree and are younger than 30 years old.
 This means that by taking into account the 30% tax ruling, your salary cannot become less than these amounts.

 Furthermore, for scientific researchers, employees working in scientific education or doctors in training, no minimum salary is required.
 Please note that there are restrictions regarding the companies or institutions for which this group of employees can work.